IvLabs/manipulation/mom/Readme.md

 * Like rohan sir showed a pipeline we will also have to create similar pipeline for our project.
 * Doubt from previous meet (about end-effector angle) explained.
 * Video shared further explaining [DH parameters.](https://www.youtube.com/watch?v=nuB_7BkYNMk)

+## Date 17-12-2020
+* Target:
+    * Complete Oussama khatib lecture series and then start inverse kinematics( Lecture with vision can be excluded)
+    * Simulation of 3R joint arm using python.
+* Questions:
+    1. Should we use CPP or python for simulation ?
+    Conclusion: Will use cpp for final hardware implementation and python will be used as of now for 3R.
+    2. Difference between simulation and animation?
+    Conclusion: Animation is basically a dynamic graph kind of thing whereas in simulation realtime differential equations are solved to get future values.
+* As we are free now our learning pace should increase.